ImperiumDelphi/TCodeReader/README.md

 Customizations on ZXing library:

-Overload on Scan method, to get a luminance stream, avoinding the conversion to TBitmap to GrayScale
+Overload Scan method, to get a luminance stream, avoinding the conversion to TBitmap to GrayScale

 Intructions: